 Let the College Come to You!

-Your time is an important resource.
-If you don't have the time to drive to a college campus to take courses, or if you have work or family responsibilities that interfere with your ability to attend classes, Rio Salado College offers you the convenience of Distance Learning courses.
+Degree through Rio Salado Your time is an important resource.
+If Distance Learning you don't have the time to drive to a college campus to take courses, or if you have work or family responsibilities that interfere with your ability to attend classes, Rio Salado College offers you the convenience of Distance Learning courses.
 With Rio Salado's Distance Learning classes, college comes to you!